-Might churches in Wake County form a CSA with local black farmers?
+Churches in Wake County have formed a CSA with local black farmers.

-This multi-church project is in its second year and there is lots of room for your ideas and energy.
+This multi-church project is in its third year and there is lots of room for your ideas and energy.
 Community United Church of Christ is taking a leading role.
 Our climate crisis work is always justice work.

 We are working with the Rural Advancement Foundation International and their Farmers of Color network.
 For our first share offering in Spring 2021, 8 congregations pre-purchased 80 shares from three farms: a total of $20,000 worth of produce.
 The advance payment provides money for planting and expenses which the farmers can use rather than seeking loans.
 Each church decides how to use their produce – for a feeding program they already run, distributing it to members, donating to a food pantry.

 Farmers of color in the United States continue to endure systemic racism within the food system.
 By connecting specific farmers with the cooperating congregations, farmers are able to create an additional source of income and access new local markets while the faith communities gain improved access to fresh, healthy food for their congregants and provide hunger relief for consistently vulnerable populations.